jruby/jruby/lib/ruby/truffle/jruby+truffle/README.md

 ## Clean up

-To remove all files added during setup phase run `jruby+truffle clean`, it'll only keep `.jruby+truffle.yaml` configuration file for future re-setup.
+To remove all files added during the setup phase, run `jruby+truffle clean`, it will only keep the `.jruby+truffle.yaml` configuration file for future re-setup.

 ## Pre-configuration

-Options which are required always or are part of the setup step can pre-configured in the default configuration (included in the tool) or in local `.jruby+truffle.yaml` configuration file to avoid repeating options on command line.
-The configuration file has a 2 level deep tree structure.
-First level is a name of the command (or `:global`), second level is the name of the option which is same as its long variant with `-` replaced by `_`.
+Options which are always required or are part of the setup step can pre-configured in the default configuration (included in the tool) or in the local `.jruby+truffle.yaml` configuration file to avoid repeating options on the command line.
+The configuration file has a 2-level deep tree structure.
+The first level is the name of the command (or `:global`) and the second level is the name of the option which is same as its long variant with `-` replaced by `_`.

 Configuration values are deep-merged in following order (potentially overriding): default values, default gem configuration, local configuration, command-line options.
-This tool contains default configurations for some gems in `gem_configurations` directory, they are used if available.
+This tool contains default configurations for some gems in the `gem_configurations` directory, which are used if available.
 An example of activesupport's configuration file follows: